tarwn/lessthandot-hugo/blogs/content/posts/2010-08-18-making-ssis-dynamic-configuration-manage.md

 Click the check box to “Enable package configurations” and then click, Add.

 Clicking the add button will launch the Package Configuration Wizard (PCW).
 The Wizard and many others in SSIS cover all the settings very well without having to go through a lot of manual work.
 Remember, we want to be efficient.
-Don’t be afraid of using the wizards for configuring SSIS.
+Don't be afraid of using the wizards for configuring SSIS.

 In the PCW, we want to select an XML configuration file as our type of configuration.
 Next, if you have a preexisting configuration file to add to, you can enter it into the configuration file name box.
 If you do not, simply enter a physical path and file name where you want the package stored for now.